15 Hacks to Cut Down on Food Waste and Save Money!

 - Potato skins: Potato skins make a great snack, trim them from the potato thickly and bake them in the oven until done, add some toppings like cheese, bacon, chives, or whatever you like and you have a delicious snack or side dish!

 There are so many ways to preserve your food to make it last longer.
-Click here to see how to dehydrate greens and herbs and here to see how to store produce so it will last as long as possible.
+Click here to see how to dehydrate greens and herbs and here to see how to store fresh produce so it will last as long as possible.
 If you need a tutorial on how to make a nourishing soup stock from your bones and scraps, click here.
-It’s easier than you think!
+It’s easier than you think to cut down on food waste.

 If all else fails and you cannot think of one single thing to reuse your scraps for, please don’t send them to the landfill, mix them with leaves or dried grass and compost them for enriching your yard or garden.
 How you do keep from wasting food at your house?